Research Scholar Awards

 - Candidates are required to have a sponsor and preceptor for the award; however, one individual may serve in the capacity of both positions.
 A sponsor is an individual who takes responsibility for the quality assessment of the proposed research project, the quality of the research environment within which the project will be undertaken, and the experience and expertise of the principal investigator and other key researchers involved.
 A preceptor will supervise the principal investigator’s research activities and will serve as a mentor.

 - Annually, a one-page plain-language progress report, a scientific progress report, a financial statement, a list of publications based on the research and a letter of certification from the division chief or department chair, must be submitted by the award recipient by July 30.
-Second year funding is contingent upon submission of this documentation.
-If funding becomes available for a third year of research support, the recipient must participate in a competitive review process for the renewal.
-This process will require the submission of a concise progress report in addition to a 10-minute presentation to the AGA Research Scholar Award review panel during DDW®.
-The recipient will be notified in advance if a competitive review will occur.
+Second and third year funding are contingent upon submission of this documentation.
 All publications, presentations and abstracts arising from work funded by this program must acknowledge support of the AGA Research Foundation Research Scholar Award.